 It highlights eleven critical areas of transformation over the next eight years to 2030:

 - Massively increase public transport patronage.

 - Electrify private vehicles.

 - Enable new transport devices.

 - Low emissions public transport.

 - Empower Aucklanders to make sustainable transport choices.

 See Auckland’s Transport Emissions Reduction Pathway for more information.

 Transport safety strategies

-Safer Journeys website to read about the government's current strategy to guide improvements in road safety.
+Visit the Road to Zero to read about the government's current strategy to guide improvements in road safety.